YingHongTham/wormwiring/README.md

 eventaully dbaux.php too, but that has Unk,
 TODO put Unk class in it's own file..

-TODO mtl, obj names for some cells like VB08 are wrong for n2y

 TODO some cells, like AIZR from JSH, have contin with count = 0
 (select * from contin where type = 'neuron' and count = 0;)